baderdinni/Churn-Prediction-Modeling/README.md

 # Annuity Accumulation Products & Churn Behavior Analysis

 ## Overview
 This project analyzes the churn behavior of annuity accumulation products, which are financial instruments that provide guaranteed returns for retirement savings.
-The analysis focuses on churn rates at different stages of the annuity maturity cycle, as illustrated in the provided image.
+The analysis focuses on churn rates at different stages of the annuity maturity cycle.

 ## Problem Statement
 - XYZ annuity has a rich dataset of surrender/churn activity on annuity products, but predictions are being made using judgment-based approaches rather than data.